Dimethoxy/Disflux/README.md

 ### Update Checking

-On certain systems, **Disflux** includes a lightweight, anonymous update notification system.
-This system checks if a new version is available by sending a simple GET request to our server for the latest version string.
-The check is performed locally, with no personal data being sent or stored.
+On supported systems, **Disflux** includes a lightweight and anonymous update notification system.
+It checks for new versions by sending a simple GET request to our server to retrieve the latest version string.
+The system then compares the retrieved version with the current version locally.
+No personal data is sent or stored during this process.

 ### Disabling Update Notifications

-If you prefer to disable update notifications, you can compile **Disflux** without these checks by using the following CMake flag:
+If you'd rather disable the update notification system, you can compile **Disflux** without it by adding the following CMake flag:

 ```bash
 -DDMT_DISABLE_UPDATE_NOTIFICATION=ON